 For Jeffrey to swim faster, his time will be less than 16.43 seconds.
 The "<" tells you this is left-tailed.

 Random variable: = the mean time to swim the 25-yard freestyle.

-Our step 2, setting the level of significance, has already been determined by the problem, .05 for a 95 % significance level.
-It is worth thinking about the meaning of this choice.
-The Type I error is to conclude that Jeffrey swims the 25-yard freestyle, on average, in less than 16.43 seconds when, in fact, he actually swims the 25-yard freestyle, on average, in 16.43 seconds.
+The Type I error is to conclude that Jeffrey swims the 25-yard freestyle, on average, in less than 16.43 seconds when, in fact, he actually swims the 25-yard freestyle, on average, in at least 16.43 seconds.
 (Reject the null hypothesis when the null hypothesis is true.)
-For this case the only concern with a Type I error would seem to be that Jeffery’s dad may fail to bet on his son’s victory because he does not have appropriate confidence in the effect of the goggles.

 First, determine what type of test this is, set up the hypothesis test, find the p-value, sketch the graph, and state your conclusion.

 Jasmine has just begun her new job on the sales force of a very competitive company.
 In a sample of 16 sales calls it was found that she closed the contract for an average value of 108 dollars with a standard deviation of 12 dollars.
 Test at 5% significance that the population mean is at least 100 dollars against the alternative that it is less than 100 dollars.
 Company policy requires that new members of the sales force must exceed an average of $100 per contract during the trial employment period.
 Can we conclude that Jasmine has met this requirement at the significance level of 95%?